 Downloaded : 1604 times.

-Keywords : Uterine leiomyosarcoma, gynecologic oncologist
+Keywords : Uterine leiomyosarcoma, Gynecologic oncologist

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

-Case Presentation: We present a 53-year-old G7 L7 woman who was referred to our clinic for abnormal uterine bleeding (AUB) for6 months.
-On physical examination, we found an abdominal mass that grew rapidlyin the last 4 months.
+Case Presentation: We presented a 53-year-old G7 L7 woman who had referred to GYN clinic in Amir-al-Momenin hospital for abnormal uterine bleeding (AUB) for 6 months.
+On physical examination, we found an abdominal mass that had grown rapidly in the last 4 months.
 The computed tomography (CT) scan results showed a heterogeneous mass extending from the epigastric region to the pelvic area.
 Following an exploratory laparotomy, histopathology report confirmed the diagnosis of LMS.
 Her uterus, Fallopian tubes and ovaries were removed during a surgery, and she was referred to a gynecologic oncologist for possible chemotherapy.